deyemi2305/alx-low_level_programming/README.md

-This Repository contains various project on C Programming and more
+This Repository contains various projects on C Programming and more